Sound Path

 5. Final Mix

 All 4 effect buses are mixed together into a single stereo output.
+A last gain stage is available on the stereo output.

 6. Live FX